hyperspy/hyperspy/doc/user_guide/io.rst

 .. _image-format:

-Image
+Images
 -----

 Hyperspy is able to read and write data too all the image formats supported by `the Python Image Library <http://www.pythonware.com/products/pil/>`_ (PIL).
 This includes png, pdf, gif etc.

-It is important to note these image formats only support 8-bit files, what may incur in dynamic range loss in most cases.
-It is therefore highly discouraged to use any image format (with the exception of :ref:`tiff-format` that uses another library) to store data for analysis purposes.
+It is important to note that these image formats only support 8-bit files, and therefore have an insufficient dynamic range for most scientific applications.
+It is therefore highly discouraged to use any general image format (with the exception of :ref:`tiff-format` which uses another library) to store data for analysis purposes.

 .. _tiff-format:

 TIFF
 ----

 Since version 4.1 Hyperspy can read and write 2D and 3D TIFF files using using Christoph Gohlke's tifffile library.
-In particular it supports can be reading and writing TIFF, BigTIFF, OME-TIFF, STK, LSM, NIH, and FluoView files,mainly uncompressed and losslessly compressed 2**(0 to 6) bit integer,16, 32 and 64-bit float, grayscale and RGB(A) images, which are commonly used in bio-scientific imaging.
+In particular it supports reading and writing of TIFF, BigTIFF, OME-TIFF, STK, LSM, NIH, and FluoView files.
+Most of these are uncompressed or losslessly compressed 2**(0 to 6) bit integer,16, 32 and 64-bit float, grayscale and RGB(A) images, which are commonly used in bio-scientific imaging.
 See `the library webpage <http://www.lfd.uci.edu/~gohlke/code/tifffile.py.html>`_ for more details.

 Currently Hyperspy cannot read the TIFF tags.